reactjs/React.NET/site/jekyll/getting-started/aspnet5.md

 Getting started with ReactJS.NET on ASP.NET 5 and MVC 6 requires a few more steps compared to previous versions of ASP.NET and MVC.
 A more fully featured tutorial will be released once the stable release of ASP.NET 5 is out.

 Note that ASP.NET 5 is still in beta, and so there may still be some sharp edges.
-ReactJS.NET requires at least Visual Studio 2015 CTP6 and ASP.NET 5 Beta 3.
+ReactJS.NET requires at least Visual Studio 2015 RC and ASP.NET 5 Beta 4.
 Additionally, ReactJS.NET does not support the Core CLR at this point in time, so you will need to ensure your project is not referencing it.
 Remove the `"aspnetcore50": { }` line from your `project.json` file.

 Once this has been removed, install the `React.AspNet` package through NuGet.
 After the package is installed, ReactJS.NET needs to be initialised in your `Startup.cs` file (unfortunately this can not be done automatically like in previous versions of ASP.NET with WebActivator).
 At the top of the file, add:
 ```